Full-body one-piece wetsuit with 7.5 mm stretch panels. The 7 mm neoprene foam is covered with nylon on both sides.

 What is a diving suit?

 This is the most common diving suit on the market.
 It’s designed to trap a thin layer of water around the body, which gradually warms up and creates a thermal buffer.

 Made of neoprene (a rubber polymer filled with air bubbles), these wetsuits are available in thicknesses of 0.5 to 7.5 mm.

 Their flexible, modular design makes them excellent for diving.

-How to get into a wetsuit
+How to get into a diving suit

 To adjust the fit, ask someone to blow into your sleeve.

 The air will inflate the diving suit and separate it from your skin.
 You can then make final adjustments.

 1) Soak the inside and outside of your diving suit in clean water after each session.

 4) Dry on a wide hanger in a dark, well-ventilated place.